Illustration for Decoding Swiss Health Insurance Models: HMO, Telmed, Standard, & More – What's Best for Expats?

 2. Family Doctor / GP Model (Hausarzt / Médecin de Famille)

-How it works: You choose a specific family doctor (GP) from a list provided by your insurer.
-This GP is your first point of contact for any health issues (except emergencies, eye care, and gynecological check-ups).
-If necessary, your GP will refer you to a specialist.
+How it works: You choose a specific family doctor (GP) from a list provided by your insurer who becomes your primary healthcare contact.
+For non-emergency situations, you must first consult your chosen family doctor, who will then refer you to specialists if necessary.

-Best for: Individuals and families who prefer having a dedicated family doctor and are comfortable with a gatekeeper system for specialist referrals, in exchange for lower premiums.
+Best for: Those who prefer having a consistent primary care doctor and are comfortable with a gatekeeper system in exchange for lower premiums.

-3. HMO Model (Health Maintenance Organization / Gesundheitszentrum)
+3. HMO Model (Health Maintenance Organization / Gesundheitserhaltungsorganisation)

 Pros: Usually the most cost-effective model with the lowest premiums.
 Convenient access to initial medical advice without needing to travel.
 Can be ideal for minor ailments or quick consultations.